 Weather

 Like the rest of the Machu Picchu region, the weather in Huayna Picchu can vary throughout the year.
-Here's a general overview of the weather patterns you can expect:
+Here's a general overview of the patterns you can expect:

 • Dry Season (May to September): This period is considered the peak tourist season due to the more favorable weather conditions.
 Days are usually sunny and clear, with minimal rainfall.
 However, temperatures can drop significantly, especially during the early morning and evening.
 It's recommended to dress in layers and carry a jacket or sweater to stay warm.